Red Sea: Ancient era

 The Red Sea was favored for Roman trade with India starting with the reign of Augustus, when the Roman Empire gained control over the Mediterranean, Egypt, and the northern Red Sea.
 The route had been used by previous states but grew in the volume of traffic under the Romans.
 From Indian ports goods from China were introduced to the Roman world.
 Contact between Rome and China depended on the Red Sea, but the route was broken by the Aksumite Empire around the 3rd century AD.

+From antiquity until the 20th century, the Red Sea was also a trade route for the Red Sea slave trade from Africa to the Middle East.

 Middle Ages and modern era

 During the Middle Ages, the Red Sea was an important part of the spice trade route.
 In 1183, Raynald of Châtillon launched a raid down the Red Sea to attack the Muslim pilgrim convoys to Mecca.
 The possibility that Raynald's fleet might sack the holy cities of Mecca and Medina caused fury throughout the Muslim world.
-However, it appears that Reynald's target were the lightly armed Muslim pilgrim convoys rather the well guarded cities of Mecca and Medina, and the belief in the Muslim world that Reynald was seeking to sack the holy cities was due to the proximity of those cities to the areas that Raynald raided.
+However, it appears that Raynald's target was the lightly armed Muslim pilgrim convoys, rather than the well-guarded cities of Mecca and Medina, and the belief in the Muslim world that Raynald was seeking to sack the holy cities, due to the proximity of those cities to the areas that Raynald raided.

 In 1513, trying to secure that channel to Portugal, Afonso de Albuquerque laid siege to Aden but was forced to retreat.
 They cruised the Red Sea inside the Bab al-Mandab, as the first fleet from Europe in modern times to have sailed these waters.
-Later in 1524 the city was delivered to Governor Heitor da Silveira as an agreement for protection from the Ottomans.
+Later in 1524, the city was delivered to Governor Heitor da Silveira as an agreement for protection from the Ottomans.

 In 1798, France ordered General Napoleon to invade Egypt and take control of the Red Sea.
 Although he failed in his mission, the engineer Jean-Baptiste Lepère, who took part in it, revitalised the plan for a canal which had been envisaged during the reign of the Pharaohs.
 Several canals were built in ancient times from the Nile to the Red Sea along or near the line of the present Sweet Water Canal, but none lasted for long.
 The Suez Canal was opened in November 1869.
+During the first half of the 20th century, the Red Sea slave trade attracted substantial international condemnation.

 After the Second World War, the Americans and Soviets exerted their influence whilst the volume of oil tanker traffic intensified.
 However, the Six-Day War culminated in the closure of the Suez Canal from 1967 to 1975.
-Today, in spite of patrols by the major maritime fleets in the waters of the Red Sea, the Suez Canal has never recovered its supremacy over the Cape route, which is believed to be less vulnerable to piracy.
+Today, despite the patrols by the major maritime fleets in the waters of the Red Sea, the Suez Canal has never recovered its supremacy over the Cape route, which is believed to be less vulnerable to piracy.

+Red Sea crisis

+Iranian-backed Yemini Houthis have attacked Western ships, including warships, next to the Bab al-Mandeb during the Gaza war.
+One ship was hijacked and taken back to Yemen.